Mistifiou/bienvu-j2ee-webproject/README.md

 * Download jar file and pom.xml from [this link](https://packagecloud.io/mistifiou/public-jee-webproject-maven-template/maven2) and import this in eclipse.

-* create new maven based project and choose jee-webproject-maven-template template.
+* Create new maven based project and choose jee-webproject-maven-template template.

+* Go to [project-name]-war and check datasource definition to configure database

+* Go to [project-name]-ear and check build definition to update glassfish connexion attributes

+* Right click on core project **Build as -> Maven build -> clean install**

 This is [on GitHub](https://github.com/Mistifiou/maven-jee-earproject) so let me know if I've b0rked it somewhere.